 • YODA does not use a desktop client to sync data to a local folder on your computer.

 • YODA does not offer fine-grained access rights for each subfolder you create.
-If not everyone involved in your research is allowed access to all of the data, you will need multiple YODA groups to manage access to the data.
+If not everyone involved in your research team is allowed access to all of the data, you will need multiple YODA groups to manage access to the data.
 This is discussed further below.

 If these technical limitations will severely hinder your research, Research Drive will likely be your best alternative.
 However, Research Drive does not have standard approval for high (“orange”) or very high risk (“red”) data.
 If you have very high risk (“red”) data and Research Drive appears to be your best alternative, contact the RDM Support Desk.
 They will connect you to IT Security for further assistance.
-If you have high risk (“orange”) data see the FGB Storage Guide for further guidance on how to protect this data in Research Drive.
+If you have high risk (“orange”) data see the FGB Storage Guide for further guidance on how to properly protect this data in Research Drive.

 Further information on alternatives to YODA is found in the FGB Storage Guide.